maxpert/marmot/README.md

 ## Production status

- - `v0.4.x` onwards in pre production state.
-We have been using it to successfully run a read heavy site (138.3 writes / sec).
+ - `v0.6.x` introduces snapshot save/restore.
+It's in pre-production state.
+Is being used successfully to run a read heavy site (138.3 writes / sec).
+ - `v0.5.x` introduces change log compression with zstd.
+ - `v0.4.x` introduces NATS based change log streaming, and continious multi-directional sync.
  - `v0.3.x` is deprecated, and unstable.
 DO NOT USE IT IN PRODUCTION.

 ## Features